linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh-on-ubuntu-16-04.md

 ## Configure Authentication Settings

 The TOTP authentication methods in this guide use *PAM*, or Pluggable Authentication Modules.
-[PAM](http://www.linux-pam.org/) is a tool that integrates low-level authentication mechanisms into modules that can be configured for different applications and services.
+[PAM](http://www.linux-pam.org/) integrates low-level authentication mechanisms into modules that can be configured for different applications and services.
 Because you're using additional software (i.e., programs that aren't built into the Linux distro), you'll need to configure PAM to properly authenticate users.

 {: .caution}
 > It is strongly recommended that you have another terminal session open while configuring your authentication settings.
 This way, if you disconnect to test authentication and something is not properly configured, you won't be locked out of your Linode.
 You can also use [Lish](/docs/networking/using-the-linode-shell-lish) to regain access.